 Unemployment

 - The NT has the highest unemployment rate of the jurisdictions for Aboriginals.
-Over the same period, the non-Aboriginal unemployment rate rose to 3.8%, the lowest rate of all the jurisdictions (Table 4, chart 5).
+Over the same period, the non-Aboriginal unemployment rate fell to 3.2%, the lowest rate of all the jurisdictions (Table 4, Chart 5).

 Unemployed by status

-- The NT recorded an increase in the proportion of unemployed Aboriginals looking for both full time (up 1.9 percentage points) and part time work (up 0.3 percentage points).
+- The NT recorded a decline in the proportion of unemployed Aboriginals looking for both full time (down by 2.6 percentage points) and part time work (down by 0.1 percentage points).

 Labour Force Participation

-- The NT’s Aboriginal population participation rate decreased from 40.9% in 2011 to 37.3% in 2016, the lowest rate of the jurisdictions (Table 5, Chart 6).
+- The NT’s Aboriginal population participation rate decreased from 37.3% in 2016 to 35.4% in 2021, the lowest rate of the jurisdictions (Table 5, Chart 6).
 This result primarily relates to the scarcity of jobs in remote areas, where people may give up looking for work and drop out of the labour force, as well as the difficulty in collecting data in isolated regions.

 - Census data suggests a much higher proportion of Aboriginal Australians were not in the labour force compared with non-Aboriginal Australians.
-The participation rate for non‑Aboriginals was relatively stable at 79% during the intercensal period.
+The participation rate for non‑Aboriginals declined from 79% to 78.3% during the intercensal period.

-- Half of the Aboriginal population in non-urban areas was not in the labour force, compared to 43 per cent in urban areas.
-In the NT and Western Australia, about 54% and 48%, respectively, were not in the labour force.
+- More than half of the Aboriginal population in non-urban areas were not in the labour force, compared to 42% in urban areas.
+Despite the NT having urban areas, about 65% of the working age aboriginal population were not in the labour force.
 In contrast, less than one third of Aboriginals in the Australian Capital Territory were not participating in the labour force.

 Explanatory notes